EDUCATION AT CROW CANYON

 Our projects address a wide variety of interrelated issues relevant not only to archaeologists but to educators, policy makers, advocacy groups, and Indigenous peoples.

 Humans and the Environment

 We study how humans responded to environmental change in the past and the implications for environmental policy.

-We work to promote respect for different cultures and preservation of traditional knowledge, past and present.
+We promote respect for different cultures and preserve traditional knowledge, past and present.

 Crow Canyon’s educational philosophy uses experiential, student-centered education methods to engage learners of all ages in an inclusive and dynamic study of the human past.
 We strive to develop engaging curricula, teach about past and present cultures of the Southwest, investigate student learning, and communicate the Center’s educational methods and theories to others.
 Our work is guided by a respect for, and is conducted in collaboration with, Native Americans.
 Archaeology, education, applied anthropology, and Indigenous studies provide the academic foundation for Crow Canyon programs.

 Crow Canyon’s experiential education programs not only provide instruction in archaeology, but also involve citizen scientists in the actual research process.
 This firsthand approach increases awareness of, and appreciation for, our rich cultural heritage, while providing broad-based support for archaeological research and preservation.
 Through Crow Canyon’s programs, students of all ages gain an understanding of culture, American Indian history, archaeological research, human interaction with the environment, and the importance of cultural continuity.